-The Deep Historical Roots of Organization and Strategy: Traumatic Shocks, Culture, and Institutions (with Lamar Pierce and Jason A. Snyder), Forthcoming in Organization Science
+The Deep Historical Roots of Organization and Strategy: Traumatic Shocks, Culture, and Institutions (with Lamar Pierce and Jason A. Snyder), Organization Science, 2017

 We argue that organizations have deep roots in traumatic societal shocks that long preceded their founding.
 Drawing on literatures from strategic management and the social sciences, we explain how traumatic shocks such as conflict, disease, and natural disaster can alter the institutional and cultural paths that determine future business environments.
 Historical shocks can help clarify the origin of cultural and institutional differences and help provide causal inference about why these differences are correlated with organizational structure and strategy.
 We explain specific cultural and institutional mechanisms through which historical traumatic shocks persist as well as specific organizational factors influenced by these mechanisms.
 We also provide guidance on key approaches for empirically linking traumatic shocks with modern firms as well as common identification problems in these methods.
 Our approach clarifies a path for clarifying theory on how culture and institutions shape firms, and how management scholars might anticipate the evolution of market development following emerging traumatic shocks.

 Informational Costs of Integration - Working Paper (Best Conference phd paper at the 2017 strategic management society annual conference)

 The knowledge based view of the firm has largely ignored the effect of vertical integration on the knowledge flow originating from competitors.
 This paper addresses that gap by proposing a theoretical model showing that disintegrated markets offer moderate incentives for direct competitors to share information with common suppliers.
 Vertical integration increases the incentives for information sharing within the integrated firm, but it decreases incentives for competitors to share information.
 Empirical analysis of patent citation data supports the model findings.